Table of contents

 Of course, for a house, you can easily quantify the land value by using a nearby comparable land sale, or the council rateable land value.

-We will take the total land or site value and divide it by the number of apartments in the complex.
+We take the total land or site value and divide it by the number of apartments in the complex.

 Yes, it may be an apartment, but the land/site still has a value that will increase in the right locations.